-As of December 31, 2008, all paid and volunteer coaches must be certified as having completed the following courses which can be accessed at NFHSlearn.com:
+As of December 31, 2008, all paid and volunteer coaches must be certified as having completed the following courses and certifications which can be accessed at NFHSlearn.com, Keenan Safeschools and/or contact your athletic director:

 - NFHS Fundamentals of Coaching

 - A Guide to Heat Acclimatization and Heat Illness Prevention (Every 2 years).

 - Concussion in Sports What You Need to Know (Every 2 years).

 - Sudden Cardiac Arrest (Every 2 years)

-- Sexual Harassment (Every 2 years)
+- o Sexual Harassment (Every 2 years)

-- Mandatory Reporting Training (yearly)
+- Mandatory Reporting Training (Yearly)

 - Current CPR Certification

 - Current First Aid Certification

 - Coaches are responsible for providing proof of certification to the Athletic Director and Human Resources.

 - Annually attend LUHSD and site Preseason of Sport Coaches Meeting prior to season.